Faculty, Administrative Professional and Other Non-Classified Staff

 Starting in calendar year 2025, CSU expanded its parental leave program to offer new parents up to 18 weeks of paid leave.
 This enhancement follows a semester-based approach to time off.
 Our coordinated leave programs, beginning with CSU FAMLI for Colorado employees, works seamlessly to support families during this time.

 This parental leave program update is designed to support the whole you—ensuring you have the time to care for, and bond with, your growing family.
-Additional, unpaid leave is permitted under the Family Medical Leave Act (FMLA).
-Parental Leave must be taken along with FAMLI in one continuous block.
+Parental leave is intended to begin immediately following the child’s arrival and runs at the same time as Family Medical Leave and CSU FAMLI.
+However, in limited circumstances, leave can be arranged with your department to be taken anytime within 12 months of birth or adoption placement.

 9-Month Faculty and Non-Classified Staff